26 Selecting a sustainable horizontal discretization

 \[ \begin{align} \newtilde{\psi}_{j} = \frac{\psi_{j - 1/2} + \psi_{j + 1/2}}{2}, \end{align} \]

 since the edge $j$ is located in the middle between the two cells $j - 1/2$ and $j + 1/2$.
-Now you do the math
+One now computes

 \[ \begin{align} \nabla\cdot\left(\psi u\right) &= \frac{\newtilde{\psi}_{j + 1}u_{j + 1} - \newtilde{\psi}_{j}u_{j}}{\Delta x} = \frac{\left(\psi_{j + 3/2} + \psi_{j + 1/2}\right)u_{j + 1} - \left(\psi_{j + 1/2} + \psi_{j - 1/2}\right)u_{j}}{2\Delta x}\nonumber\\ &= \frac{\psi_{j + 3/2}u_{j + 1} - \psi_{j - 1/2}u_{j} + \psi_{j + 1/2}\left(u_{j + 1} - u_{j}\right)}{2\Delta x}\nonumber\\ &= \frac{\psi_{j + 3/2}u_{j + 1} - \psi_{j - 1/2}u_{j} - \psi_{j + 1/2}\left(u_{j + 1} - u_{j}\right) + 2\psi_{j + 1/2}\left(u_{j + 1} - u_{j}\right)}{2\Delta x}\nonumber\\ &= \frac{\left(\psi_{j + 3/2} - \psi_{j + 1/2}\right)u_{j + 1} - \left(\psi_{j - 1/2} - \psi_{j + 1/2}\right)u_{j} + 2\psi_{j + 1/2}\left(u_{j + 1} - u_{j}\right)}{2\Delta x}\nonumber\\ &= \frac{1}{2}\left[\frac{\psi_{j + 3/2} - \psi_{j + 1/2}}{\Delta x}u_{j + 1} + \frac{\psi_{j + 1/2} - \psi_{j - 1/2}}{\Delta x}u_{j}\right]+ \psi_{j + 1/2}\frac{u_{j + 1} - u_{j}}{\Delta x}\nonumber\\ &\stackrel{!}{=} \psi\nabla\cdot\left(u\right) + u\frac{\partial\psi}{\partial x}. \end{align} \]

-The product rule is transferred if one passes the dot product $uv$ of two vector fields $u$, $v$
+The product rule thus carries over if one defines the scalar product $uv$ of two vector fields $u$, $v$ by

 \[ \begin{align} \left(uv\right)_{j + 1/2} = \frac{u_jv_j + u_{j + 1}v_{j + 1}}{2} \end{align} \]

-If you sum the derivation in the previous section over all three spatial directions, you get the analogous statement for the three-dimensional case with a dot product
+Summing the derivation of the previous section over all three spatial directions, one obtains the analogous statement for the three-dimensional case, with a scalar product

 \[ \begin{align} \mathbf{u}\cdot\mathbf{v} = \sum_{e\in c}\frac{u_ev_e}{2}, \end{align} \]